avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/abstract-classes/index.md

+---
+layout: ogp1
+title: Abstract Classes
+meta: Put extra info here, like if there any subjects required for this subject
+todo: what should be improved in this chapter
+---
+{% include licence.md %}
+---
-## 16. Abstract class
+## Abstract classes

-In Exercise 10.3 there's a problem though.
+In Exercise overwriting-methods-2 there's a problem though.
 It is possible to execute the following code

 ```java
 Vector2D vector = new Vector3D(10,10,10);